Top 7 Best Protective Soccer Gear To Buy in 2026

 - IC (Indoor shoes): Designed for indoor surfaces and harder outdoor surfaces

-It is also important to choose soccer cleat that fit correctly, have a high quality insoles, and that are made of high quality materials such as leather, which are usually wider cleats that provide a more custom fit compared to synthetic cleats.
+It is also important to choose soccer cleats that fit correctly, have high-quality insoles, and are made of high-quality materials such as leather, which are usually wider cleats that provide a more custom fit compared to synthetic cleats.

 Shin Guards + Shin guard sleeves